sdcastillo/PA-R-Study-Manual/docs/05-linear-models.md

 \text{RSS} = \sum_i(y_i - \hat{y})^2
 $$

 When you replace $\hat{y_i}$ in the above equation with $\beta_0 + \beta_1 x_1 + ... + \beta_p x_p$, take the derivative with respect to $\beta$, set equal to zero, and solve, we can find the optimal values.
 This turns the problem of statistics into a problem of numeric optimization, which computers can do quickly.
-On Exam STAM, you might remember *maximum likelihood estimation*, which is how these parameters are chosen.

 You might be asking: why does this need to be the squared error?
 Why not the absolute error, or the cubed error?
 Technically, these could be used as well but the betas would not be the maximum likelihood parameters.
 In fact, using the absolute error results in the model predicting the *median* as opposed to the *mean*.
 Two reasons why RSS is popular are:

 - It provides the same solution if we assume that the distribution of $Y|X$ is Guassian and maximize the likelihood function.
 This method is used for GLMs, in the next chapter.
-- It is computationally easier, and so up until the 2000s when computers became faster this was the only method possible.
+- It is computationally easier, and computers used to have a difficult time optimizing for MAE

 >What does it mean when a log transform is applied to $Y$?
 I remember from my statistics course on regression that this was done.

-This is done so that the variance is more constant.
+This is done so that the variance is closer to being constant.
 For example, if the units are in dollars, then it is very common for the values to fluctuate more for higher values than for lower values.
 Consider a stock price, for instance.
 If the stock is \$50 per share, then it will go up or down less than if it is \$1000 per share.
 The log of 50, however, is about 3.9 and the log of 1000 is only 6.9, and so this difference is smaller.
 In other words, the variance is smaller.

-Transforming the response means that instead of the model predicting $E[Y]$, it predicts $E[log(Y)]$.
+Transforming the target means that instead of the model predicting $E[Y]$, it predicts $E[log(Y)]$.
 A common mistake is to then the take the exponent in an attempt to "undo" this transform, but $e^{E[log(Y)]}$ is not the same as $E[Y]$.

+## Regression vs. classification

+Regression modeling is when the target is a number.
+Binary classification is when there are two outcomes, such as "Yes/No", "True/False", or "0/1".
+Multi-class regression is when there are more than two categories such as "Red, Yellow, Green" or "A, B, C, D, E".
+There are many other types of regression that are not covered on this exam such as ordinal regression, where the outcome is an ordered category, or time-series regression, where the data is time-dependent.

+## Regression metrics

+For any model, the goal is always to reduce an error metric.
+This is a way of measuring how well the model can explain the target.
+The phrases "reducing error", "improving performance", or "making a better fit" are synonymous with reducing the error.
+The word "better" means "lower error" and "worse" means "higher error".

+The choice of error metric has a big difference on the outcome.
+When explaining a model to a businessperson, using simpler metrics such as R-Squared and Accuracy is convenient.
+When training the model, however, using a more nuanced metric is almost always better.

+These are the regression metrics that are most likely to appear on Exam PA.
+Memorizing these formulas for AIC and BIC is not necessary as they are in the R documentation by typing `?AIC` or `?BIC` into the R console.

+\begin{center}\includegraphics[width=13\linewidth]{images/regression_metrics} \end{center}

 ## Example

 In our health insurance data, we can predict a person's health costs based on their age, body mass index, and gender.
 Intuitively, we expect that these costs would increase as a person's age increases, would be different for men than for women, and would be higher for those who have a less healthy BMI.
 We create a linear model using `bmi`, `age`, and `sex` as an inputs.

 The `formula` controls which variables are included.
 There are a few shortcuts for using R formulas.